 Certified Sales: 40 Million

-Rush is progressive rock god, so much so that they gained a mainstream and international fan base, despite the "weird" genre.
-Geddy Lee is considered one of the best bassists of all time while Neil Peart is considered by many, including me, to be the top of the best drummers of all time.
+Rush are progressive rock gods, so much so that they gained a mainstream and international fan base, despite the “weird” genre.
+Geddy Lee is considered one of the best bassists of all time while Neil Peart is considered by many, including me, to be the best of the best drummers of all time.
 The amount of sound coming out of just three guys is unbelievable.

 Peart was known to use electronic drums to be a one-man-band.
 Lee would play the bass, play the synthesizer, and sing all at the same time.
 Lifeson is respected by guitarists everywhere.
 Their unique science fiction and fantasy-based lyrics help them stand apart, but it’s the musicianship that really dialed them in.

-Trivia Facts: They have all the music awards, a Hollywood Walk of Fame star, and even documentaries about them.
-They're even Officers of the Order of Canada.
-They even have a postal stamp in Canada.
-Though people even love or hate them, even their fans love and hate some of their 19 studio albums.
+Trivia: They have all the music awards, a Hollywood Walk of Fame star, documentaries about them, and have even been made Officers of the Order of Canada.
+Oh, and stamps.
+There are Rush stamps in their home and native land.

 Certified Sales: 13.5 Million